desech/desech-studio/README.md

 - copy the `latest-mac.yml`, dmg and zip file to sftp
 - open Desech Studio and see if it auto updates

+## Website update

+- change the version numbers for Windows and Mac in the website